Loading...

 Yes — per bylaws/due process

-New York regulates condominiums through the New York Condominium Act (Real Property Law §339-d through §339-ii) and homeowner associations through the Not-for-Profit Corporation Law (N-PCL) and recorded covenants.
+New York regulates condominiums through the New York Condominium Act (Real Property Law §339-d through §339-mm) and homeowner associations through the Not-for-Profit Corporation Law (N-PCL) and recorded covenants.
 Cooperative apartments, which are prevalent in New York City, operate under the Business Corporation Law and proprietary leases.
 Each structure has distinct legal characteristics that affect homeowner rights and enforcement procedures.

 New York does not impose statutory fine caps on condominium or HOA fines.
 Instead, fine authority and amounts are governed by the association's bylaws, house rules, and proprietary lease (for co-ops).
 However, New York courts apply robust due process protections, requiring associations to provide notice, an opportunity to be heard, and fair procedures before imposing sanctions.